My veterinarian has suggested I use a transdermal medication for my pet. What is it?

 What medications are available for transdermal administration?

 Technology changes rapidly, so it is best to ask your veterinarian.
-He or she will often consult with a compounding pharmacist to determine if your pet’s medication can be made into a transdermal gel or patch.
+Your veterinarian will often consult with a compounding pharmacist to determine if your pet’s medication can be made into a transdermal gel or patch.
 Currently, several common medications have been used successfully as a transdermal application.
 They include methimazole (to treat hyperthyroidism), amitriptyline (to manage behavioral issues and provide pain relief), fentanyl (for pain relief), and several heartworm, flea, and tick preventives.

 The way each drug works and is absorbed transdermally varies considerably.
-Hair, differences in skin, skin infections or effects of illness, hydration status, and more can influence the body’s ability to use a drug applied on the skin.
+Hair, differences in skin, skin infections, effects of illness, or hydration status, can all influence the body’s ability to use a drug applied on the skin.
 If your pet is placed on a transdermal medication and fails to improve, the drug may need to be administered orally.